JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 Release date: June 2026

 - Pro Feature: Shared playlist mode - merge multiple online playlists and testing the availability of channels.
 Output as m3u link at local network for other device usage
+- Bug fixes: Fix the compact mode or theatre mode won't active some time

 ## v1.0.50